baldurk/renderdoc/docs/how/how_inspect_pixel.rst

 The pixel context viewer can also allow you to launch pixel debugging.
 Once a pixel is picked the button below the context is activated which will launch the shader debugger.
 More information about this is available: :doc:`how_debug_shader`.

+It also allows you to launch a pixel history view, showing every modification to this pixel in the frame up to the current point.

+.. _pixel-history:

 Pixel History
 -------------